hazeez/study/docs/statistics/Hypothesis_Testing_02.md

 Here we see the symbol of the alternate hypothesis is $\ne$ which means the test is a _two-tailed_ test.
 We don't check for increase or decrease i.e. $\ge$ or $\le$ but, we check for a change in the parameter.

-So the critical region / tails is split over both the ends.
+So the critical region / tails are split over both the ends.

 Both the ends contain $\alpha/2$, making a total of $\alpha$ - which is the level of significance.
-Refer previous article.
+Refer to the previous article.

 ![](https://i.imgur.com/5tayxLc.png)